 Now leave the room and by the next day, the Gerbil should be found in the bucket, having fallen in after the food, without the means to escape again.
 Bear in mind though that this may not be strictly true because Gerbils are very effective jumpers and may not have a problem jumping up to the sides of the bucket.
 Also, the escaped Gerbils mate, that you have placed into the bucket may also jump out – resulting in not one, but two escapees!!!

 Another method is to use long cardboard tubes and wait patiently for your Gerbil to enter the tube, regarding it as a natural place of safety.
-When your Gerbil has entered the tube, place your hands over the ends and return the wandering star to their own enclosure.
+When your Gerbil has entered the tube, place your hands over the ends and return the wandering star to their own enclosure, alternatively, close off one end of the cardboard tube this way once your gerbil enters from the open end, you can swoop in and capture it.

 The method that we have found the most effective is the “Home-Sweet-Home” method.
 The principle behind this method is simple.
 Your Gerbil regards his home as a place of safety and maybe looking for a way to return home from this hostile environment.